 You will still need to wait until the day you are 17 before you can go out on the public roads under supervision in a car.

 OK, so that’s driving on the public roads, what about driving on private land?

-If you own the land, or you have permission from the land owner, you can indeed drive (or ride) any motor vehicle on it regardless of age.
+You can indeed drive (or ride) any motor vehicle on it, regardless of age.
 You don’t need to be insured, have an MoT or any other legal documents.
 There’s no need for an instructor either.

 That sounds great!

-Yes, but remember that the vehicle won’t be insured in case of an accident and you have to give the fact that you are letting a youngster drive your vehicle with little or no experience serious consideration.
-Oh and remember, if you have to use public roads (or even, say, push a motorbike along a grass verge) to get there, you need to adhere to the usual rules and regulations of driving on public roads, that’s to say insurance, MoT etc.
+- If you have to use public roads (or even, say, push a motorbike along a grass verge) to get there, you need to adhere to the usual rules and regulations of driving on public roads, that’s to say insurance, MoT etc

 So it’s off down to the supermarket car park when it’s closed for a quick lesson?

 No. Whilst technically it’s private land, the Road Traffic Act extends to places like this, as they are ‘accessible to the public’.
 So to drive around a supermarket, pub or any other car park-type place, all the rules for driving on public roads apply.